Ninna-log/salvo/README.md

 # salvo
-Web-based multi-player game application

-This is a multi-player online version of a Salvo-like game engine.
-Taking into account that Salvo was a pencil and paper game that was the basis for the popular Battleship game.
-The basic idea involves guessing where other players have hidden objects.

-I created a front-end web application that game players interact with, and a back-end game server to manage the games, scoring, and player profiles.
+Front-end web application where game players interact with, and a back-end game server to manage the games, scoring, and player profiles.
 Using JavaScript for the front-end client, and the Spring framework for the Java-based RESTful web server.

 📌 The core architecture is divided as follows: